JacobSchoen/Trijam_226/README.md

 Your score is calculated by how long you live for.
 You health starts at 1 but green positive orbs give you more health while red orbs take away health.

 # Controls
-use WASD or arrow keys to move your orb around the game screen
+Use WASD or arrow keys to move your orb around the game screen

 # Built With
 * Vanilla JS